Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 • 18 U.S.C. § 2113(a) states:

-“Whoever, by force and violence, or by intimidation, takes, or attempts to take, from the person or presence of another, or obtains or attempts to belonging to, or in the care, custody, control, management, or possession obtain by extortion any property or money or any other thing of value of, any bank, credit union, or any savings and loan in part as bank, credit association; or Whoever enters or attempts to enter any bank, credit union, or any savings and loan association, or any building used in whole or on, or as a savings and loan association, with intent to commit in such bank, credit union, or in such savings and loan association, or building, or part thereof, so used, any felony affecting such bank or such savings and loan association and in violation of any statute of the United States, or any larceny.”
+“Whoever, by force and violence, or by intimidation, takes, or attempts to take, from the person or presence of another, or obtains or attempts to belonging to, or in the care, custody, control, management, or possession obtain by extortion any property or money or any other thing of value of, any bank, credit union, or any savings and loan in part as a bank, credit association; or Whoever enters or attempts to enter any bank, credit union, or any savings and loan association, or any building used in whole or on, or as a savings and loan association, with intent to commit in such bank, credit union, or in such savings and loan association, or building, or part thereof, so used, any felony affecting such bank or such savings and loan association and in violation of any statute of the United States, or any larceny.”

 An Example of the Statute’s Summary